Monday, February 2, 2009

 Let me say up front that I think Beth gives some very good advice in this book, but her credibility is denigrated by the problems she presents in her teachings.
 If she could eliminate the claims of special revelations and correct her hermeneutics, this could be a valuable book for women.
 Unfortunately, there will never be changes made so I have to recommend against the book if I am ever asked, unless it is used by very discerning Christians - or at least provide this information to them!

-Claims of Special Revelation: (I skimmed much of the book, so I may have missed some)
+Claims of Special Revelation: (I skimmed much of the book for these later, so I may have missed some)

 1. “You see, the finished work that falls in your hands represents untold hours of intensity with God in which He first taught it in ‘long hand’ to me.”
 P.4